Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: The M-Choice Epidemic-Behavior Co-Evolution Model

-In our work, we assume that individuals with different behaviors are uniformly distributed in the network.
-Therefore, the probability that the focal user $v$ adopts behavior $a_j$ is $x_j(t)$, which represents the proportion of individuals who choose behavior $a_j$ at time $t$ in the network.
-Furthermore, we assume the proportion of focal user $v$'s susceptible neighbors adopting behavior $a_i$ is the same as the proportion of susceptible users adopting behavior $a_i$ in the entire network.
-Thus, the probability that its randomly chosen neighbor $w$ adopts behavior $a_i$ is $x_i(t)$.
+In our work, we assume that individuals with different behaviors are uniformly distributed in the entire network.
+Therefore, the probability that the focal user $v$ adopts behavior $a_j$ is $x_j(t)$, which represents the proportion of susceptible individuals who choose behavior $a_j$ at time $t$ in the entire network.
+And the proportion of focal user $v$'s susceptible neighbors adopting behavior $a_i$ is the same as the proportion of susceptible users adopting behavior $a_i$ in the entire network.
 Then the probability that $x_i(t)$ increases by $\frac{1}{N_0(t)}$ due to individuals' strategy change is

 where $N_0(t) = N_0 s(t)$ is the number of susceptible individuals at time $t$.
 Similarly, the probability that $x_i(t)$ decreases by $\frac{1}{N_0(t)}$ due to individuals' strategy change is

 Combining (\ref{eqn:probchange}) and (\ref{eqn:DiMinus}), we have